-So, you guys might know that about three years ago now, we asked Melanie Lionello to help us develop a recipe that combines taste and nutritional ingredients.
-Melanie came up with this brilliant, tasty and satisfying Coconut Lentil Dahl kind of soup.
-A recipe inspired by her travels in India and her beliefs in the power of Soul Food.
+So, you guys might know that about three years ago now, we developed a recipe that combines taste and nutritional ingredients.
+The result is a brilliant, tasty and satisfying Coconut Lentil Dahl kind of soup.
+A recipe inspired by some travels in India and some beliefs in the power of Soul Food.

 The recipe is based on South India’s staple lentil Kootu, which includes both lentils and nutrient-rich mung beans, as well as capsicum and sweet potato to give it a slightly sweet taste that sets off the spices very nicely.

 Today, we’re sharing a great way to bring some excitement to your traditional mid-week curry.
-We all know that Melanie can create some delicious, fragrant & surprising dishes.
+We all know that this soup allows us to create some delicious, fragrant & surprising dishes.
 Well, this one is no exception to the rule.
 Coconut Lentil dahl + mushroom + paneer?
 How would that taste?
 It’s an unusual combo but it’s super delicious and very hard to resist!

 Lentils based dishes are probably the most versatile and open for experiments.
 You can make dozens of different things that will always be so different in taste and texture.